GoogleCloudPlatform/blueprints/catalog/gke/README.md

 # gke package

-GKE cluster with a primary node pool and a dedicated subnet
+A GKE cluster with a primary node pool and a dedicated subnet

 ## Setters